How Russiagate Got So Much Momentum: Norman Solomon

 Tone deaf hardly describes the severe political impairment of those who insist that denouncing Russia will be key to the Democratic Party’s political fortunes in 2018 and 2020.
 But the top-down pressure for conformity among elected Democrats is enormous and effective.

 One of the most promising progressives to arrive in Congress this year, Rep. Jamie Raskin from the Maryland suburbs of D.C., promptly drank what might be called the “Klinton Kremlin Kool-Aid.”
-His official website features an article about a town-hall meeting that quotes him describing Trump as a “hoax perpetrated by the Russians on the United States of America.”https://jamieraskin.com/news/bethesda-beat-democrats-fire-base-town-hall-meeting-silver-spring-event-doubled-political-rally
+His official website features an article about a town-hall meeting that quotes him describing Trump as a “hoax perpetrated by the Russians on the United States of America.”

 Like hundreds of other Democrats on Capitol Hill, Raskin is on message with talking points from the party leadership.
 That came across in an email that he recently sent to supporters for a Democratic Congressional Campaign Committee fundraiser.
 It said: “We pull the curtain back further each day on the Russian Connection, forcing National Security Adviser Michael Flynn to resign, Attorney General Sessions to recuse, and America to reflect on who’s calling the shots in Washington.”